ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 ---

-In my testing, the **-trim** parameter left a 4-pixel blue border around the image, so I removed it by adding **-shave 4x4** to shave off the remaining 4 pixels from each edge.
+In my testing, the `-trim` parameter left a four pixel blue border around the image, so I removed it by adding `-shave 4x4` to shave off the four remaining pixels from the horizontal and vertical edges, giving the final result as shown.

 {{< highlight txt >}}
 C:\Users\ccammack\Desktop